 When an auto company designs a vehicle, they precisely design and test the load that a vehicle can handle.
 They spec their suspension components to be specific materials and sizes based on that information.

-When you then start changing to 37-inch wheels and beefier parts, you are changing material, thickness of the material, and the angles beyond the original design envelope.
-AEV, unlike any other off-roads parts manufacturer that we are aware of, designs, specs and builds these parts just as the OEMs do.
+When you then start changing to 37-inch wheels and beefier parts, you are changing the material, thickness of the material, and the angles beyond the original design envelope.
+AEV, unlike any other, off-roads parts manufacturer that we are aware of, designs, specs and builds these parts just as the OEMs do.

 That’s why you can get an AEV vehicle directly from a Ram or Chevy dealer with the original warranty.
 The manufacturers are so confident in the testing AEV performs that the AEV modifications don’t alter the factory warranty.
 Additionally, AEV warranties all of their parts for the same duration as the factory warranty, so the customer is fully covered.

 Above: The interior of the Four Wheel Camper Hawk that will be displayed at Overland Expo West